Car Insurance Verification: How It Works & Why It Matters

 What is car insurance verification?

 Car insurance verification is the process of confirming that a vehicle is covered by an active, compliant auto insurance policy.
 It can be performed by state DMVs, law enforcement, lenders, or insurance companies themselves.
-Modern verification typically uses electronic systems that query insurer databases directly using data like your VIN and policy number.
+Modern verification typically uses electronic systems that query insurer databases in real time using data like your VIN and policy number.
 The goal is to enforce state minimum insurance requirements and protect all drivers on the road.

 How does electronic insurance verification work?